 Disclaimer: This is a guest post.
 I’ve been compensated for my time.

 One of the most obvious ways to support your child’s education is to invest in a tutor for them.
 Private tutoring can prove useful to any child.
 If your child is particularly excelling in a subject, a private tutor can help them learn at a faster pace than they might be taught at school.
 If your child struggles in a particular area, private tuition can provide them with further insight, an alternative approach or more support with this part of their schooling.

-There are many tutors out there, ranging from primary school tutors to A-level tutors, so start searching for an individual who specialises in your child’s stage of studies and the subject they would like further assistance with.
+There are many tutors out there, ranging from primary school tutors and 11+ tutors, to A-level tutors, so start searching for an individual who specialises in your child’s stage of studies and the subject they would like further assistance with.
 It’s a good idea to run a background check on individuals coming into contact with your kids, and you may want to read reviews and recommendations from other parents.

 Encourage Them To Participate In Extra-Curricular Interests